tyeporter/WozU-SDET/labs/week 2/day 8/CustomExceptions/README.md

 # CustomExceptions (Lab B) [10-14-2020]

-Create your own exceptions and test them.
-Add to Github
+The purpose of this project is to create custom exceptions and test them.